 Reviews and testimonials from former clients are also a great way to determine whether or not a surgeon is the right one for you.

 An augmentation mammoplasty, more commonly known as a breast augmentation or breast enlargement, is the most popular cosmetic surgery for women.
 According to the American Society of Plastic Surgeons’ “2016 Plastic Surgery Statistics Report,” 290,467 people underwent breast augmentation, a 4% increase from 2015.
 Breast augmentation can increase breast size, correct breast asymmetry, and/or restore breast volume lost as a result of pregnancy, breastfeeding, or significant weight loss.

 WHO IS THIS SURGERY BEST FOR?

-There is no "perfect" candidate for a breast augmentation, and there are many reasons why women choose this procedure.
-Some simply wish to increase their breast size to achieve the figure they've always desired, while others want to restore their breast size typically lost after pregnancy or from weight loss.
-Breast augmentation can change the shape of your breasts and improve asymmetry, so it's a viable option for women seeking a more balanced appearance.
+There is no “perfect” candidate for a breast augmentation, and there are many reasons why women choose this procedure.
+Some simply wish to increase their breast size to achieve the figure they have always desired, while others want to restore their breast size typically lost after pregnancy or from weight loss.
+Breast augmentation can change the shape of your breasts and improve asymmetry, so it is a viable option for women seeking a more balanced appearance.

 TYPES OF IMPLANTS

 There are several breast implant options to choose from to achieve your ideal feel, texture, size, and shape.
-It's always beneficial to discuss with your surgeon to find the best option for you.
+It is always beneficial to discuss with your surgeon to find the best option for you.